ThingSet/thingset.github.io/docs/3b_can.md

 It allows a maximum number of 4095 data bytes (defined by 12 bit unsigned int length code in first frame).
 Flow control mechanisms ensure the reliability of data reception.

 As a very important feature, ISO-TP allows the efficient transfer of single-frame messages with only one byte of overhead (and no flow control packets).
-This feature is necessary, as it is not known before if a certain function of the ThingSet protocol will transfer only a few bytes or a large amount of data.
+This feature is necessary, as it is not known in advance if a certain function of the ThingSet protocol will transfer only a few bytes or a large amount of data.

 The ISO-TP standard is not accessible for free.
 However, several open source implementations (including [SocketCAN for Linux](https://github.com/hartkopp/can-isotp)) of the ISO-TP are available.
 Most important information about the frame layout can be found on [Wikipedia](https://en.wikipedia.org/wiki/ISO_15765-2).

 #### Single-frame message request/response

-Application protocol data of 8 bytes or lower can be transferred using a single CAN frame.
-The function ID of the application protocol (byte 1) is already included in the CAN indentifier.
+Application protocol data of 7 bytes or lower can be transferred using a single CAN frame.
 The first byte of the CAN data contains the ISO-TP header for a single-frame message.
-Bytes 2 to n (with n <= 8) are contained in the remaining data bytes of the CAN frame.
+Bytes 2 to n (with n <= 7) are contained in the remaining data bytes of the CAN frame.

 <table><thead><tr>
     <th>Byte 1</th><th>Byte 2</th><th>...</th><th>Byte 8</th>
 </tr></thead><tbody><tr>
 	<td>ISO-TP header</td>
-    <td>Application protocol (byte 2)</td>
+    <td>Application protocol (byte 1)</td>
 	<td>...</td>
-    <td>Application protocol (byte 8)</td>
+    <td>Application protocol (byte 7)</td>
 </tr></tbody></table>

 #### Multi-frame message request/response

-More than 8 bytes of application protocol data are sent as multi-frame messages.
+More than 7 bytes of application protocol data are sent as multi-frame messages.

-The first message contains two bytes for the ISO-TP header (including also the total message length).
-As the function ID (first byte of application protocol data) is already stored in the CAN identifier, the application protocol byte numbering starts with 2.
+The first message contains two bytes for the ISO-TP header (including the total message length).

 <table><thead><tr>
     <th>Byte 1</th><th>Byte 2</th><th>Byte 3</th><th>...</th><th>Byte 8</th>
 </tr></thead><tbody><tr>
 	<td colspan="2">ISO-TP header</td>
-    <td>Application protocol (byte 2)</td>
+    <td>Application protocol (byte 1)</td>
 	<td>...</td>
-    <td>Application protocol (byte 7)</td>
+    <td>Application protocol (byte 6)</td>
 </tr></tbody></table>

 Consecutive messages i = 2...585 consume only one byte for the ISO-TP header: